lar9482/CS_4253_Project3/src/projects/proj2/README.md

 You will be extending the abstract [`Agent`](/src/lib/game/_game.py#L10) class specified in the game code.
-You will need to extend the `decide` method so that it returns the correct action given a GameState.
+You will need to extend the `decide` method so that it returns the correct `Action`, given the current state of the game.

+The `decide` method receives a single argument -- the `state` variable, which represents all information about the current state of the game at a given time.
+Note that *the same agent is used for both players in our games*.
+For example, the `Agent` can be making decisions for the players of both the Red and Blue team in discrete soccer.
+Each `state` stores a value of the current player, `state.current_player`.
+You may assume that you must make a decision for this player within the `decide` method.

-Because we want our `MinimaxAgent` to be used for many kinds of games, you can only use the most general information about a game.
-Each game extends the [`GameState`](/src/lib/game/_game.py#L135) class; in particular, we are given the following information:
+Since we want our `MinimaxAgent` to be used for many kinds of games, you can only use the most general information about a game.
+Each game extends the [`GameState`](/src/lib/game/_game.py#L135) class; in particular, we can assume we have the following information:

 1. `state.num_players` The number of players in the game
 2. `state.current_player` The numeric ID of the player whose turn it